lulunac27a/number-guessing-game-rescript/docs/index.md

 # Number Guessing Game in ReScript using React

 This project is a number guessing game written in ReScript language.
 It uses React to generate HTML code, Tailwind CSS to use beautiful CSS styles and Vite for web server templates.
-It supports levels that increases the maximum number to guess for higher levels.
+It supports levels that increase the maximum number to guess for higher levels.

 ### Getting Started